mcnultyc/github-graphql/README.md

 inside of [QueryBuilder](src/main/scala/QueryCommand.scala).
 This builder class uses **phantom types** to ensure that the required methods are called before the build method, and it checks for this at compile time.
+We've provided several enums to encapsulate the various graphql fields.
+For instance these are all the fields that the user can request when querying collaborators, and or stargazers.

 ```scala
       // Optional fields for users